US trade deficit surges in July to highest in 12 years

 The goods deficit with Mexico hit a record high of $10.6 in July.
 Trump has claimed the new free trade deal he has negotiated with Mexico and China will be a boon for American workers and businesses.

 The United States ran a deficit in goods trade of $80.1 billion in July, the highest on record.
-The U.S. surplus in services, such as banking and insurance, declined to $17.4 billion, the smallest services surplus since August 2012.
+The U.S. surplus in services, such as banking and insurance, declined to $17.4 billion, the smallest services surplus since August 2012 and a reflection in part of the decline in airline travel during the pandemic.

+The increase in the overall deficit in July was bigger than economists had been expecting.

+Michael Pearce, senior U.S. economist at Capital Economics, said he expected the rising deficit, which subtracts from U.S. growth, would cut the gross domestic product for the July-September quarter by about one percentage-point.
+But he still forecast GDP would rebound at an annual rate of 30% in the third quarter after having fallen at a rate of 31.7% in the second quarter.